A Buyer’s Guide To Purchasing Anti-G Suits

 Military-grade anti-G suits like the CSU-13B/P follow strict rules from start to finish.
 Every part, from fabric to zipper, has to meet a specification.
 Civilian aerobatic suits serve the same purpose—to counteract high-G forces—but the manufacturing approach can differ.

 Material choice is one of the biggest differences.
-Military suits often use fire-resistant fabrics like Nomex, which holds up against flash fires and high heat.
-That adds cost.
+Military suits often use fire-resistant fabrics like Nomex, which hold up against flash fires and high heat.
+That adds to the anti-G suit manufacturer cost.
 Not just for the fabric itself, but for the handling.
 Sewing Nomex isn’t like working with standard textiles.
 It wears out needles faster, requires specialized thread, and demands tighter control on stitching.
 Some civilian suits use lighter or more flexible materials that still support pressure, but they don’t always need to meet fire-resistance specs.
 That opens up different design options.

 Construction standards also split the two.
 Military suits have to pass testing outlined in documents like MIL-DTL-83406.
 Stitch count, seam width, strength thresholds—they all get measured.
 Testing isn’t optional.
 Every batch must prove compliance.
 That slows production and adds inspection layers.
 Civilian suits usually don’t carry the same formal certification requirements.
 Still, they can’t skip safety.